agarcia169/4306-Donaldson-Project/wikiPageCollaborationDocs/iteration3.md

      In addition to this tone analysis, we will also attempt to flag any tweet that may potentially be about a particular alternative power-train, for any analysis that might be done on it.

-     In addition to this, we will attempt to build methods of extracting potentially useful information from the Tweets gathered, such as frequency mentioning various power-trains, how frequently those mentions occur in the context of how frequently the company Tweets overall, whether the frequency is changing, etc.
+     Also, we will attempt to build methods of extracting potentially useful information from the Tweets gathered, such as frequency mentioning various power-trains, how frequently those mentions occur in the context of how frequently the company Tweets overall, whether the frequency is changing, etc.

    - Functional requirements